The Story of the Project

 March – July 2017, The project is launched at The National Archives, Kew on 27 March 2017 with over 40 people attending.
 Following this training workshops are held at Senate House, London; the University of Leeds; the University of Kent; the University of Bristol and the Citizens’ Theatre, Glasgow.
 For those people who can’t it to a workshop a packaged of online training is developed.
 After their training volunteers are each allocated a play to research and/or a playwright, and/or a play to transcribe.
 They then start to use the online resources provided to undertake the research.
 Before too long the first results start to come in.

 September 2017, Phase 2 is well underway, and the team decide to rename the project.
 ‘Great War Theatre’ is the popular choice and soon the website is being developed with the fantastic team at INK.
 Volunteers continue to sign up and exciting new finds emerge.
-To explore our discoveries, search the database.
+To explore our discoveries, search the database or visit our blog.